 So here are the results of the office jury (so basically me, me, me and a little input from my colleagues; okay only one actually, because the other one lives mostly on S-Budget products and therefore can’t be taken serious.
 But I asked them all for their opinions).
 The ranking is not in order of taste but in order of testing.

 Der Mann: in no way is this thing allowed to be called a Krapfen.
 The dough is heavy and dense and starts to expand in your mouth while eating it.
 There is no hint of a crackling from the frying and the overall taste was stale and just forgettable.
 The jam rests at the bottom of the Krapfen and is unremarkable.

 Bäckerei Szihn: The dough is very fluffy and soft, more like brioche.
 Overall I had a melt-in-your-mouth feeling.
 The dough also has some lemon zest in it!
-It is filled with the right amount of jam which tastes of apricots and therefore summer.
+It has got with the right amount of jam which tastes of apricots and therefore summer.
 Additionally Szihn offers a 5+1 deal on its Krapfen.